-You call down a 5-foot wide, 30-foot high cylinder of astral moonlight that suffuse the target’s very core.
+You call down a 5-foot wide, 30-foot high cylinder of astral moonlight that permeates the target’s very core.
 Make a ranged spell attack against the target.
 On a hit, the target takes 1d6 holy damage.
-At the beginning of every round, the caster must succeed on a sigil roll to affect the target again.
+The sigil pulses at the start of your turn every round, repeating the primary effect.

 Also, if the target is shapeshifting, or is under the effects of a polymorph spell or comparable effect, they must make a Spirit saving throw whenever they take the damage or else revert to their normal form until the spell’s duration ends.
+If the target is not under such effects, they instead take 1d4 extra points of fire damage when subject to a spell that deals fire damage.

-This cannot overpower class abilities unless the spell is of spell level equal to or greater than half the target’s class level, equal to or greater than the polymorphing spell level, or greater than 5th level to overwhelm curse-based transformations.
+This cannot overpower class abilities unless the spell’s level is double the class’s level or equal to or greater than the spell level of the polymorph spell.
+If the target is cursed, the spell must be of 5th level or higher.

-Also, so long as the spell is active, you gain a +4 bonus to any sigil roll to maintain the moonfire spell, and increase the DC or attack bonus of any fire spell you cast by +2.
 If the ranged spell attack misses, the spell deals half the initial damage and has no other effect.

 Heightened.
 The damage taken increases by one dice per every level above 1st.